STAR: A general interactive framework for FDR control under structural constraints: Example 1: convex region detection

 \subsection{Procedure}

 To preserve convexity, we consider an automated procedure that gradually peels off the boundaries of the point cloud $\{x_{i}\}$.
 At each iteration, we choose a direction $\theta\in [0, 2\pi)$ and a small constant $\delta$, and peel off a proportion $\delta$ of points that are farthest along this direction.
-We display an illustrated movie on our website \texttt{\website}.

 Specifically, for each angle $\theta$, we define a candidate set $C(\theta; \delta)$ to be observed as the set of indices corresponding to the $\delta$-proportion of points that are farthest along the direction $\theta$.

 If the goal is to detect an axis-parallel box, $\theta$ can be restricted to only take values in $\{0, \frac{\pi}{2}, \pi, \frac{3\pi}{2}\}$; otherwise we set $\theta$ to an equi-spaced grid on $[0, 2\pi]$ of length 100.
 Given a score $S_{i}$ for each hypothesis, which we soon define, we may evaluate the signal strength of each candidate set by the average of $S_{i}$.
 Then we may update $\cR_{t}$ as

 Finally, to define the score $S_{i}$'s, we can directly use the canonical score $g(p_{i})$.
 However, in most problems of this type where $x_{i}$ represents the location in some continuous space, it is reasonable to assume that the distributions of $p$-values are smoothly varying.
-For instance, we can model the $p$-value at location $x$ as a Beta-distributed random variable, like in equation~\eqref{eq:beta_dist}.
-Given the dataset $(x_{i}, p_{i})_{i=1}^{n}$, one can accurately estimate $\mu(x)$ using non-parametric methods, provided that $n$ is sufficiently large and $\mu(x)$ is sufficiently smooth.
-As discussed in Section \ref{sec:implementation}, we can apply EM algorithm to fit $\mu(x)$ under the framework of STAR.
-In particular, we fit a generalized additive model \citep{hastie90} on the smooth spline basis of $x_{i}$.
-See Appendix \ref{app:EM_convex} for details.
+In particular, we use the conditional one-group model on $p$-values with Beta distribution, i.e. $p_i \sim \mathrm{Beta}(1 / \mu_i, 1)$, as the working model and fit a generalized additive model \citep{hastie90} using the the smooth spline basis of $x_{i}$ as the featurization $\phi$ defined in \eqref{eq:onegroup_GLM}.
+This working model is motivated by the conditional two-group Gamma generalized linear model in \cite{lei2018adapt}.